 To access Insights Automations:

-- Click on the avatar, then Insights Automations () :
+- Click on the workspace name, then Insights Automations () :

 - On the Insights Automations () page, you will see a list containing all the automation rules that were created within your workspace: